Davidpt86/angular-carousel/README.md

  - `rn-carousel-buffered` boolean value to enable the carousel buffering, good to minimize the DOM, defaults to 5 slides. (works only with arrays)
  - `rn-carousel-swipe` boolean value to enable/disable swiping (default true)
  - `rn-carousel-control` boolean value to enable builtin prev/next buttons (you can override by CSS)
+ - `rn-carousel-ie9support` boolean value to enable compatibility with the browser Internet Explorer 9

 ## Todo :
  - see the [TODO file](./TODO)